xplosionmind/old.tommi.space/_notes/public/Missing Knowledge.md

 ---
 date: 2020-12-09
-updated: 2020-01-05
+updated: 2021-03-29T05:30:17.414403+02:00
-tags: geek
-aliases: ["Learn"]
+aliases: ["Learn", "To learn"]
 description: "What I need / have / would love to learn, in order of urgency"
 toc: false
+redirect_from: ["/learn", "/to-learn", "/tolearn", "/missingknowledge", "/learning", "/learning path"]
 ---
-Actually, I don't need to learn these things only, but here I note the main things that sooner or later will make me sit down and bingewatch tutorials on the argument to get a deep understanding of the concept, in order to make use of it in the best possible way.
-As you can see, it's mainly [geek](/geek "Geek tag page")-related stuff, which is the easier to keep track of.
+Actually, I do not need to learn these things only, but here I note the main things that sooner or later will make me sit down and bingewatch tutorials on the argument to get a deep understanding of the concept, in order to make use of it in the best possible way.
+As you can see, it's mainly [geek](/tags#geek "Geek tag page")-related stuff, which is the easier to keep track of.

 <div class="blue box">
 	Gaps in knowledge should be covered with the right [[Resources|Learning Resources]], and remembered with an effective [[Knowledge management]].